Hyperscale service tier

 |Availability||1 replica, no Read Scale-out, zone-redundant HA (preview), no local cache||Multiple replicas, up to 4 Read Scale-out, zone-redundant HA (preview), partial local cache||3 replicas, 1 Read Scale-out, zone-redundant HA, full local storage|

 |Backups||A choice of geo-redundant, zone-redundant, or locally redundant backup storage, 1-35 day retention (default 7 days)||A choice of geo-redundant, zone-redundant, or locally redundant backup storage, 1-35 day retention (default 7 days)||A choice of geo-redundant, zone-redundant, or locally redundant backup storage, 1-35 day retention (default 7 days)|

-1 Elastic pools are not supported in the Hyperscale service tier.
+1 Elastic pools aren't supported in the Hyperscale service tier.

-Short-term backup retention for of 1-35 days for Hyperscale databases is now in preview.
+Short-term backup retention for 1-35 days for Hyperscale databases is now in preview.

 Distributed functions architecture

 Hyperscale separates the query processing engine from the components that provide long-term storage and durability for the data.
-This architecture provides the ability to smoothly scale storage capacity as far as needed (initial target is 100 TB), as well as the ability to scale compute resources rapidly.
+This architecture provides the ability to smoothly scale storage capacity as far as needed (initial target is 100 TB), and the ability to scale compute resources rapidly.